3LawsRobotics/3laws/docs/sources/usage.rst

   3laws control-panel autostart enable --port <PORT>

-To turn off the service so that the Control Panel web server no longer automatially runs on reboot, use:
+To turn off the service so that the Control Panel service is removed from the system:

 .. code-block:: bash